Reese's cookie bars

 Slowly reduce the speed again, scrape down the sides of your mixture and paddle attachment.
 Add in your dry ingredients, flour, baking soda and powder, and salt, and start your mixer at a slow speed.
 Bring it up to a medium speed, mixing until just incorporated.
 If needed, you can pause, scrape down, and mix again or finish combining with a spatula, but be sure not to over mix at this stage.

-Add your chopped Reese’s pumpkins, peanut butter chips, and milk chocolate chips into your mixer.
+Remove your mix ins and into your mixer (reserving the extras you set aside if you chose to do this).
 Turn your mixer on at a low speed for 10-15 seconds at a time.
 You can also finish this by hand, being sure to scoop down to the bottom of your bowl.
 This will also help to avoid your chocolate peanut butter chunks from getting too small.

-Remove your bars and allow them to cool before slicing - I typically wait at least an hour, though you can speed this up a bit by placing them in the fridge or freezer.
+Allow your bars to cool before slicing - I typically wait at least an hour, though you can speed this up a bit by placing them in the fridge or freezer.
 I like to cut my bars into 16 squares, but you can cut yours into any shape you’d like!
 Enjoy while warm or store in an airtight container in the fridge once fully cooled and they’ll remain fresh for at least 5 days.

 You can always pop them into the microwave if you’re looking for the melty chocolate, or you can even store your bars in the freezer and defrost in the fridge or at room temperature to enjoy at another time.